xando/django-rocket-engine/docs/settings.rst

         }
     }

-To distinguish between production and development, library provides helper method which could applied in settings.py:
+To distinguish between production and development.
+The library provides helper method which could applied in settings.py:

 .. code-block:: python